 The gastronomy on Crete is wide-ranging.
 From seafood to meat, there’s something for just about anyone, and with a number of farms on the island, you know you’re going to have a top-notch meal made only with the freshest of ingredients.

 While seafood isn’t as plentiful on the island as it used to be, it still is, naturally, an important part of the cuisine.
-This particular prawn saganaki recipe, from the chef of our Island Life and Greek Cuisine on Crete, is a wonderful dish to not only make with your partner, but to share as well, making it just one of many wonderfully romantic dishes.
+This particular prawn saganaki recipe, from the chef of our Cooking and Traditions of Crete, is a wonderful dish to not only make with your partner, but to share as well, making it just one of many wonderfully romantic dishes.
 It goes well with any white crisp wine, whether you’re making it in your home kitchen or whipping it up on a olive oil estate on Crete!

 1. Place a rack 4 inches from heating element; and turn your oven to broil.

 2. Heat the oil in a 10-inch skillet over medium heat, and then add garlic and scallions; cook until soft, which will take about 3 to 4 minutes.

 3. Stir in the tomato paste and cook for 2 minutes.